-Folk Arts Oxford is a newly formed organisation which aims to promote folk and traditional dance, music and song in the Oxfordshire region.
+Folk Arts Oxford aims to promote folk and traditional dance, music and song in the Oxfordshire region.

 If you fancy celebrating Oxford's Christmas Light Night with a good old sing song then look no further - local community choir Rising Voices will be hosting the finale to the Oxford Folk LiveFriday at the Ashmolean, and you're all invited!